grewek/kforth/README.md

 # kforth

-Warning the interpreter is under development and is in a very fragile state it might crash or hang on usage.
+Warning the interpreter is under development and is in a very fragile state.
+It might crash or hang on usage.

-It currently only supports expressions functions and if statements.
+It currently only supports arithmetic expressions, functions and if statements.

 # Usage